 Pacific Ethanol is the leading producer and marketer of low-carbon renewable fuels in the Western United States.
 We manage and operate four ethanol production facilities located in California, Oregon and Idaho.
 We own an 96% interest in the four plants.
 The plants have a combined production capacity of 200 million gallons per year.
-The Columbia plant in Boardman, Oregon, the Magic Valley plant in Burley, Idaho and the Stockton plant in Stockton, California are currently operating at full capacity.
-The Madera, California plant is not currently operating.
+The Columbia plant in Boardman, Oregon, the Magic Valley plant in Burley, Idaho, the Stockton plant in Stockton, California and the Madera plant in Madera, California are currently operating at full capacity.

 Pacific Ethanol has a differentiated business plan from the rest of the ethanol industry, which we refer to as our “destination model.”
 The plants are located in close proximity to our customers.
 As a result, the plants are able to produce and sell Wet Distillers Grain (WDG), which avoids an expensive drying process.
 The plants therefore consume less natural gas than most ethanol production facilities.
 In addition, the cost of transporting fuel and feed to our local customers is lower than for plants located in the Midwest.
 According to the California Air Resource Board, ethanol produced by our plants has the lowest carbon intensity of any commercially available transportation fuel produced in the United States.